fsmosca/COVID-19-PH-dataset/README.md

 # COVID-19 PH dataset
 A collection of Philippine data for COVID-19 purposes.
 It also includes python module to retrieve certain data such confirmed cases and others.
-Here is some basic [Philippine covid-19 plots](https://fsmosca.github.io/COVID-19-PH-dataset/) built with bokeh.
+Here is some basic interactive [Philippine covid-19 plots](https://fsmosca.github.io/COVID-19-PH-dataset/) built using bokeh.

 ![covid19 bokeh](https://i.imgur.com/2Oq2ERA.png)